oatlog/oatlog/doc/report/main.typ

   placement: auto,
 ) <fig_background_dag_duplicated>

-== E-graphs
+== E-graphs <section_background_egraphs>

-E-graphs are at their core a solution to the problem illustrated in @fig_background_dag_duplicated, that identical usages of syntactically different inputs result in duplicated storage within an expression DAG.
-They do this not by solving the problem in general, which requires the ability to represent functions, but by considering the case of the syntactically different inputs being semantically equivalent.
+E-graphs are at their core a solution to the duplication illustrated in
+@fig_background_dag_duplicated, that identical usages of syntactically different inputs result in duplicated storage within an expression DAG.
+E-graphs do this not by representing functions
+#footnote[Although this is done in slotted e-graphs do @slotted_egraph.], but by grouping
+syntactically different, but semantically equal expressions into the same equivalence class.

 An initial expression mutated through local rewrites is in fact exactly the special case of syntactically different but semantically identical subexpressions being used identically.
 If a